capensis/canopsis/doc/Sakura/developer-guide/engines/rights.rst

     An Administrator profile exists, it has all rights and belongs to the Group Management as well as the root Group Profiles = {
         'Manager': {
-            'groups': {
-                'management'
+            'composites': ['managements', 'supervizion']
         }
-            }
-        }

-Group
+Composite
 -------

-A group is generic and global to all users
+A composite is generic and global to all users

 .. code-block:: javascript

-    'name': {                        // String of group's name 'members': ...,              // Set of members ids 'rights': ...                // Map of type Rights }
+    'name': {                        // String of group's name 'members': ...,              // List of members ids 'rights': ...                // Map of type Rights }